mjthejumpman/TOP-rock-paper-scissors/README.md

 1. Open the webpage from the following link: https://mjthejumpman.github.io/TOP-rock-paper-scissors/

-2. Close the dialogue box and reload the page.
+2. Close the dialogue box.

 3. Open the developer console by pressing (Ctrl + Shift + C).

+4. Navigate to the "Console" tab and reload the page.

-4. Enjoy!
+5. Enjoy!